liong-t/aiap12_group1_sharing/draft2.md

 There are different types of schedulers.
 Different schedulers work with different models.
 [3]

 Like a model, you can download a scheduler from the repo.
-In the example below, we load a DDPMScheduler:
+In the example below, we load a DDPMScheduler (DDPM stands for Denoising Diffusion Probabilistic Models):

 ```
 from diffusers import DDPMScheduler